How the Platform Works

 Once users arrive at a particular practice, they have the opportunity to engage with that specific practice.
 Many practices have video-based instruction.
 The model is designed to respond to the fact that each of us experience stress in different ways, and from different sources.
 Some of us, when stressed, get irritated, while other get anxious.
 We also all have different resources for self-care and restoration.
 Some people like to exercise, others to spend time with friends.
 Some people find restoration in nature, some with pets.
 Our intention is to present a broad range of relevant practices, targeted to situation, context, and interest.

 The model is internally connected across all domains.
 That means that if you find a practice you enjoy, you can see what practices are related to it.
 Related practices are listed beneath the textual descriptions.
+In this way, each individual can move through platform content as a choose-your-own-adventure, in ways that are highly relevant to them.
+We are continuously adding new content to the model.

 The navigation menu on the top of the screen contains our Restorative Practices Film series, as well as our books.
 In the Hi, My Name menu, users have control over their accounts, and access to a glossary of terms.
 As we add assessment capabilities, and classes, they will be available through the Hi, My Name menu.